Table of Contents

 Early Payment Discounts

-Some suppliers provide early payment discounts if a company settles an invoice earlier than the due date.
+Some suppliers provide early payment discounts if a company settles an invoice sooner than the due date.
 Some vendors include the payment term “1/10, n/30” in their invoices.
 This means that buyers who pay within 10 days, instead of waiting until the due date, are entitled to a discount of 1% on the amount of money owed.

 Other suppliers offer more significant discounts, such as a “2/10, n/30” payment term.
 Buyers who remit the amount owed within 10 days may get a 2% discount on the amount owed.